How far could a £250,000 pension pot go?

 Option 3: Withdraw the money piece by piece over time

-This is where you could, for example, potentially set up regular payments (drawdowns) from your pension pot.
+This is where you could, for example, potentially set up regular withdrawals from your pension pot.

 This could be beneficial in two ways.
 First, by taking smaller amounts, you might stay within a lower tax bracket.
 Second, it enables you to leave money in investments, which can continue to offer potential growth.